 When touring newer neighborhoods searching new construction, having an experienced agent at your side is crucial. will help you navigate the sea of new homes today to locate one that's perfect for your family.

-Buyers of new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+Buyers of brand new homes in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

 In situations where a builder won't budge, ask for assistance in other areas.
-Ask for help with the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+Ask for them to pay a share of the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+At Leslie Scott Realty, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (918)348-9250 to launch the search for your new home today.